JBL Charge 6 Speaker Review

 Yes

 This speaker has an amazing battery performance.
 The manufacturer advertises it to last for up to 24 hours of play time (with an extra four hours if Playtime Boost is activated).
 However, we measured just under 14 hours of continuous playback and just under 19 hours with Playtime Boost activated.
-Regardless, those figures will get you through a full day at the park or even a weekend camping trip.
+While the boosted battery life is still shy of the Bose SoundLink Plus's regular battery life, those figures will get you through a full day at the park or even a weekend camping trip.
 Of course, battery use varies with usage.
-It's also worth noting that Playtime Boost extends the battery by reducing the level of the bass and lower-mids, so you'll have to decide for yourself whether the tradeoff is worth it.
+It's also worth noting that Playtime Boost extends the battery by reducing the level of the bass and lower-mids, so you'll have to decide whether the tradeoff is worth it.

 The speaker fully charges in about 2.5 hours, and we don't expect you to see significantly faster results since it pulls around 12V/2A while charging.
 You can also use the speaker's USB-C port to charge other devices like your phone, which makes it handy to have on hand during a trip.